 - 2.9.
 Minimum Risk Manoeuvre (as risk mitigation strategy) - 2.9.1.
-During the minimum risk manoeuvre the vehicle shall be slowed down inside the lane or, in case the lane markings are not visible, remain on an appropriate trajectory taking into account surrounding traffic and road infrastructure, with a deceleration not greater than [4] m/s2.
-Higher deceleration values are permissible for very short durations, e.g. as haptic warning to stimulate the driver's attention, or in case of a severe system failure.
+During the minimum risk manoeuvre the vehicle shall be slowed down inside the lane or, in case the lane markings are not visible, remain on an appropriate trajectory taking into account surrounding traffic and road infrastructure, with a deceleration demand not greater than [4] m/s2.
+Higher deceleration demand values are permissible for very short durations, e.g. as haptic warning to stimulate the driver's attention, or in case of a severe system failure.
 Additionally, the hazard warning lights shall be activated not later than [4] seconds after the start of the minimum risk manoeuvre. - 2.9.2.
 In case the driver does not take over manual control during a minimum risk manoeuvre, the system shall bring the vehicle to standstill. - 2.9.3.
 The vehicle shall perform lane changes [across regular driving lanes] to the hard shoulder only if the situation is not critical.
-Such lane changes are deemed critical if an approaching vehicle in the target lane would have to decelerate at a higher level than 3m/s2, 0.4 seconds after the ALKS vehicle has crossed the lane marking, to ensure the distance between the two vehicles is never less than that which the ALKS vehicle travels in 1 second. - 2.9.3.1.
-In case of a low speed system [traffic jam pilot] the system which cannot assess the criticality of a lane change, the vehicle shall be brought to standstill in its lane of travel.
+Such lane changes are deemed critical if an approaching vehicle in the target lane would have to decelerate at a higher level than 3m/s2, 0.4 seconds after the ALKS vehicle has crossed the lane marking, to ensure the distance between the two vehicles is never less than that which the ALKS vehicle travels in 1 second.